arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/cheat-sheet/cheat-sheet.md

   - ide-v2
 ---

-The Arduino® UNO R4 Minima is a development board with the classic UNO form factor, based on the [RA4M1](/resources/datasheets/RA4M1.pdf) microcontroller from [Renesas](/resources/datasheets/ra4m1-datasheet.pdf).
-It features 32 kB of RAM memory, a clock speed of 48 MHz, USB-C® port as well as a built-in RTC, DAC and CAN bus.
+The Arduino® UNO R4 Minima is a development board with the classic UNO form factor, based on the [RA4M1]() microcontroller from [Renesas](/resources/datasheets/ra4m1-datasheet.pdf) microcontroller from [Renesas](https://www.renesas.com/).
+It now comes with 32 kB of RAM memory, a clock speed of 48 MHz, and a USB-C® port.

 This is the first UNO board that uses a 32-bit architecture, being previously based on an 8-bit AVR architecture.

-In this article you will find a technical reference to your board, with links to useful resources to get you started with this board.
+This article is a technical reference to your board, introducing the various components of the board, as well as resources to get started.

 ## Datasheet